tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ![[Pasted image 20240927145328.png]]

 But at the end, you have to just see and feel which fonts are looking good.
 If it looks nice or not.
-And there is no formula for that, it's
+And there is no formula for that, it's just instinct.